blackmirroxx/myCurses/README.md

 In order to keep things simple as possible, I did not implement any cmake or other build stuff.
 This makes it an easy way to just getting started XD

-Now if you want to check all available C++ version on you OS you can run
+Now if you want to check all available C++ versions on you OS you can run

 ```bash